PalisadoesFoundation/talawa-api/setup/README.md

 - utils.py : This file contains some helper functions that are necessary in the above two programs

-- data : This subdirectory contains the data displayed during installation of the Talawa API
+- markdown : This subdirectory contains the data displayed during installation of the Talawa API
     - About.md - This is the information that is displayed when the installation of the Talawa API begins
     - Input.md - This file contains the instructions that are shown when the user provides the program credentials as input.